getconvey/archived-interview-boilerplates/README.md

 # interview-boilerplates

-small boilerplate apps for candidates to use while interviewing at Convey
+Small boilerplate apps for candidates to use while interviewing at Convey.